-- 1. Ensure participants have the necessary services, reasonable modifications, and accommodations to successfully engage in assigned W-2 activities; and - 2.
-Work with employers to put needed accommodations into place for participants who are making the transition to unsubsidized employment.
+- 1. Ensure participants have the necessary services and reasonable accommodations to successfully engage in assigned W-2 activities; and - 2.
+Work with employers to put needed accommodations into place for participants transitioning to unsubsidized employment.

-The W-2 agency is responsible for identifying the need for the accommodation, identifying the accommodation itself and making sure that the accommodation is provided.
-This includes ensuring that the accommodation is provided at all assigned activities such as a basic education lab or a work experience site.
-The Job Accommodation Network (JAN) is an online resource that provides guidance on workplace accommodations and disability employment issues.
-Case managers may find JAN helpful when identifying and arranging accommodations for an individual.
+The W-2 agency is responsible for:

+- 1. Identifying the need for the accommodation; - 2.
+Identifying the accommodation itself; and - 3.
+Ensuring the accommodation is provided at all assigned activities such as a basic education lab or a work experience site.

+The Job Accommodation Network (JAN) is an online resource found at askjan.org that provides guidance on workplace accommodations and disability employment issues.
+Case managers may find JAN helpful when identifying and arranging accommodations for a participant.

-JAN offers several ways to obtain confidential, personalized assistance, including:
+JAN offers several ways to obtain confidential, personalized assistance, including by: